-Part A, which explains the legislative background to the National Gas Access Code; the concept of coverage under the regime; and the Council's approach to the revocation criteria under the National Gas Access Code.
-It also examines details of the application, including specifications of the pipeline and the state of competition in the relevant markets.
+Part A, which explains the legislative background to the National Gas Access Code; the concept of coverage under the regime and the Council's approach to the revocation criteria under the National Gas Access Code.
+It also examines details of the application, including specifications of the pipeline, and the structure of the natural gas industry and the state of competition in the relevant markets.

-Part B, which contains the Council's detailed consideration of whether the City Gate to Berrimah Pipeline meets each of the criteria against which revocation of coverage must be assessed (the coverage criteria).
+Part B, which contains the Council's detailed consideration of whether the SWS network and the Temora network meets each of the criteria against which revocation of coverage must be assessed (the coverage criteria).